Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 "Well, fuck!" exclaimed Hernandez.
 "That much?
 Why the fuck you doin’ that?"

-"Well,  uh…" Thompson grinned, and matter-of-factly showed them why with a full-body flex.
+"Well,  uh..."
+Thompson grinned, and matter-of-factly showed them why with a full-body flex.
 "All this muscle needs a *lot* of fuel!
 Uh...
 I’m doing pretty good, huh?"

 Nobody said anything as he quickly went through a well-practiced series of poses.
 It managed to shut everyone up instantly, even if he seemed a bit embarrassed by himself.